richardstartin/richardstartin.github.io/_posts/2020-01-17-reservoir-sampling.md

 It looks like algorithms X and Z are much faster than R, but are they correct?
 Testing this is a bit more complicated than writing a typical unit test because we need to test statistical properties rather than literal values.
-As a basic [sanity check](https://github.com/richardstartin/reservoir-sampling/blob/master/src/test/java/uk/co/openkappa/reservoir/AlgorithmsTest.java), I generated exponentially distributed data and verified I could reproduce the maximum likelihood estimator within a loose tolerance from the reservoir.
+As a basic [sanity check](https://github.com/richardstartin/reservoir-sampling/blob/master/src/test/java/uk/co/openkappa/reservoir/AlgorithmsTest.java), I generated exponentially distributed data, sorted it, and verified I could reproduce the maximum likelihood estimator within a loose tolerance from the reservoir.
+Sorting the data will reveal bias towards the start or end of the stream by producing a different distribution function.

 I also generated data from a range of different distributions and plotted the CDF of the contents of each reservoir having seen the same data.
-Algorithm Z looks slightly off, it's possible I have made a mistake here.
+Algorithm Z looks off, it's very possible I have made a mistake here.
 This is a complicated topic which I will treat more seriously in another post.

 ![Exponential (0.1)](/assets/2020/01/1000-exp-0.1.png)